jbreeden/poach/README.md

 For nashorn to load your scripts correctly once packaged in a jar, you'll need to make sure you're referencing them from the classpath.
-For example, if your project contains a script file under `path/to/script.js`, you're `main.js` file would load it with the following command:
+For example, if your project contains a script file under `path/to/script.js`, your `main.js` file would load it with the following command:

 `load('classpath:path/to/script.js')`